Philosophy

 Closed nightly.

-What sold today is reconciled tonight.
-The plan re-models itself overnight.
-Every owner wakes up to what changed, why it matters, and what to do about it — before the 9:30 meeting starts.
+So we give the business a nervous system.
+What sold today is felt tonight — Awareness.
+The plan re-models itself overnight — Intention.
+Every owner wakes up knowing what changed, why, and what to do — Momentum.
+All before the 9:30 meeting starts.

 AwareIntendMove